-- 1. Internal transfer students will be considered only when they have completed at least 48 quarter hours of study. - Students must have a minimum 3.0 g.p.a. at the time of transfer. - Current Ohio University students must have completed VICO 120 with a grade of C or better (VICO 120 is offered only in fall quarter). - 4.
-Current Ohio University students must have completed Journalism 133 with a grade of C or better.
+- 1. Internal transfer students will be considered only when they have completed at least 48 quarter hours of study. - 2.
+Students must have a minimum 3.0 g.p.a. at the time of transfer. - 3.
+Current Ohio University students must have completed VICO 120 and VICO 140 with a grade of C or better (VICO 120 is offered only in fall quarter and VICO 140 is offered only in the winter quarter). - Current Ohio University students must have completed Journalism 133 with a grade of C or better.